jorgebarmza/jorge_barrios_website/_pages/about.md

 I work hard on applied machine learning at <a href='https://labs.google/'>Google Labs</a>.
 My focus lies on building new tools and applications 🔧 powered by cutting-edge AI.
 I'm skilled in NLP, with a broad grasp of computer science.

-For recration, I enjoy doing mathematics, delving into history, and appreciating art 📖 (Jorge is no dull boy!)
+For recration, I enjoy doing mathematics, delving into history, and appreciating art 📖 (Jorge is no dull boy.)

 You can reach me via email (`contact@jorgebar.com`) or social media (`@itsjorgebar`).